andrewpauling/andrewpauling.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student in the Department of Atmospheric Sciences at the University of Washington in Seattle, WA. my research focusses on the interaction between Antarctica and the global climate system.
+I am a graduate student in the Department of Atmospheric Sciences at the University of Washington in Seattle, WA.
+My research focusses on the interaction between Antarctica and the global climate system.
 Currently I am working on the effect of Antarctic topography change on climate with Professor Cecilia Bitz and Professor Eric Steig.